hwblx/vtex/README.md

 # vtex — Vim Terminal Executor

-vtex lets you instantly run the contents of your current Vim buffer inside the first open terminal buffer — no leaving the editor, no switching windows.
+vtex lets you instantly run the contents of your current Vim window inside its associated terminal buffer — no leaving the editor, no switching windows.
 Just press Shift + F8, and your script runs.

 ## Features